peiying2002/Classification-Mobile-Application/README.md

 # Classification-Mobile-Application
-learning application for cats and dogs images classification for young students
+mobile learning application for cats and dogs images classification for young students